robb-j/r0b-blog/post/using-jsx-without-react.md

 ---

 From my experience, jsx has always been synonomous with React.
-But jsx can in fact be used without React.
+But jsx can in fact be used without it.
 Jsx lets you write xml structures in javascript and apply your own meaning to them.
 You can see Facebook's [specification here](https://facebook.github.io/jsx/).